 Learn About St. Patrick and Ireland

-Teach your children about the culture of Ireland, Irish castles or St. Patrick's Day history, then take this St. Patrick's Day quiz to test your family's knowledge.
+Teach your children about the culture of Ireland, Irish castles or St. Patrick's Day history.Continue to 9 of 10 below.

 Read Irish Stories

-Cozy up with a good book about Ireland and St. Patrick's Day, like these Irish folktales and fairy tales suggested by Elizabeth Kennedy.
+Cozy up with a good book about Ireland and St. Patrick's Day.

 Start an annual St. Patrick's Day tradition of giving a shamrock plant as a gift.
 Not only are shamrocks longer lasting than a sack of green candy, but caring for a plant can build self-confidence and responsibility in children.